Popular Front of Moldova

 The Popular Front of Moldova (PFM; Frontul Popular din Moldova, FPM) was a political movement in the Moldavian SSR, one of the 15 union republics of the former Soviet Union, and in the newly independent Republic of Moldova.
 Formally, the Front existed from 1989 to 1992.
 It was the successor to the Democratic Movement of Moldova (Mișcarea Democratică din Moldova; 1988–89), and was succeeded by the Christian Democratic Popular Front (Frontul Popular Creștin Democrat; 1992–99) and ultimately by the Christian-Democratic People's Party (Partidul Popular Creștin Democrat; since 1999).

-The Popular Front was well organized nationally, with its strongest support in the capital and in areas of the country most heavily populated by Moldavians.
+The Popular Front was well organized nationally, with its strongest support in the capital and in areas of the country most heavily populated by ethnic Moldavians (i.e., an ethnicity either closely related or identical to that of the Romanians).
 Once the organization was in power, however, internal disputes led to a sharp fall in popular support, and it fragmented into several competing factions by early 1993.